- An organ transplant involves removing an organ from a donor and putting it into someone who is unwell with organ failure.

-People can donate organs when they die (deceased donor) or they can donate a kidney or part of their liver while they are still alive (live donor).
+If you’re healthy, you can donate a kidney or part of your liver, bone or bone marrow while you are alive.
 A living donor is usually a relative or close friend of the person who needs the transplant.
 Sometimes, people donate a kidney or tissue to someone they don’t know.

-Whether or not you have an organ transplant is for you, your family and loved ones, and your healthcare team to decide.
-It is important to understand your health condition and ask your doctor about the potential benefits and risks of organ transplant, as with any medical treatment.
+Whether or not you receive an organ transplant is for you and your healthcare team to decide.
+It is important to understand your health condition and ask your doctor about the potential benefits and risks of an organ transplant.

-To learn about your choices and what may lie ahead, consider asking your healthcare team about the following issues.
-The answers to these questions will be based on your individual circumstances:
+To learn about your choices and what may lie ahead, you might ask your healthcare team the following questions:

 - How long will I need to wait for the organ transplant?

-- What are my alternatives to having a transplant?
+- What are the alternatives to having a transplant?

 - What will happen during the procedure?

 - What can I expect immediately after the transplant?
-What about a few weeks to months after the transplant?
+What can I expect a few weeks or months after the transplant?